AidanBrown321/Venturely/README.md

 # Venturely

 This is my personal project of a travel web app.
-This app allows users to create an account, add places on their bucket list as well as listing where they have already been.
-This is still a work in progress and will continue to be for a while, there are a lot of features that I am working on adding!
-It is made using a MERN (MongoDB, Express.js, React, NodeJS) tech stack.
+The Travel Web App is a full-stack web application built with the MERN stack (MongoDB, Express.js, React, Node.js) that allows users to create personalized accounts, curate bucket lists, and log their past travel experiences.
+The app features real-time database interactions, ensuring a seamless and dynamic user experience.
+This is still a work in progress and will continue to be for a bit longer, there are a lot of features that I am working on adding!
 It is not fully deployed but I will provide a demonstration of how it works.

-To run locally, you must first run npm i, then npm run dev.
+To run locally, you would need access to the MongoDb database connection string or connect to your own and run npm i, and then npm run dev.

 Demonstration: